crcn/tandem-old/packages/front-end/README.md

 TOMORROW (TEUS):

-- ability to open file
+- ability to open file (must work with images & text too)
 - ability to change file
 - ability to save file